KWSNick/Parades/README.md

 Toptal Subtle Patterns requires approiate credit in the source code, and a link to thier website https://www.toptal.com/designers/subtlepatterns/

+## Google Fonts
+Google Fonts offers open source font styling options for personal and commercial use.
+2 fonts were used within style.css.
+A further 2 fonts were used within Logomakr to create the site logo.

+### License
+The use of this product was inline with Google API's terms of service https://developers.google.com/terms

 # Testing

 # Credits